JavaScript Output

 innerHTML lets you read or change the HTML content inside any element on your page.
 For example, you can grab a <div> and replace its content with new text, images, or HTML.

-It's very useful for updating what the user sees without reloading the page.
-Just be careful: setting innerHTML replaces everything inside that element.
+It is very useful for updating content without reloading the page.
+Just remember: setting innerHTML replaces everything inside that element.

 Note: We'll cover innerHTML in detail in the DOM tutorial.
 For now, just know it's one way to display output on the page.